julasamer/jmdns/README.txt

 //This library is now licensed under the Apache License Version 2.0  Please
 //see the file NOTICE.txt.

+** Notes about this fork
+This fork includes some potentially unsafe hacks to make registration & discovery faster.
+At this time, it is probably not advisable to use this in your project.
+Original README starts here

 Arthur van Hoff
 avh@strangeberry.com